 You can sow your seeds straight into the ground

 At this point, if you have a lot of seeds to spare, you can sow your seeds straight into the ground.
-It's a good idea to add some purchased soil to the ground that have nutrients for seedlings in it.
+It's a good idea to add some purchased soil to the ground that has nutrients for seedlings in it.
 Put the seeds about 1/2 an inch into the ground.
 If you simply just throw them down then a lucky little squirrel or bird might come across it and enjoy eating your precious seeds.
 It's important that you weed your garden about every week before your plant gets very big.
-This will help it reach it's full potential.
+This will help it reach its full potential.
 After sowing your seeds you have to water them every day.
-For this reason it's a good idea to start your crop close to a water source.
+For this reason, it's a good idea to start your crop close to a water source.
 When they're starting to be more mature then you can let mother nature take care of the watering.
 Only when it's really hot outside or there hasn't been much rain in the area you will then need to give them extra water.

 If you don't have a lot of seeds to spare

 and you really need a high germination rate then I would suggest you germinate your seedlings indoors and later replant them into the ground.
 You would go about doing this by planting the seeds indoors in something like plastic cups or whatever you want, just as long as you can get them out later.
-Choose a light soil, one that doesn't have very much nutrients otherwise you risk burning your seedlings.
+Choose light soil, one that doesn't have very many nutrients otherwise you risk burning your seedlings.
 Remember to plant them about 1/2 an inch into the soil.
-Don't over water the seedlings.
+Don't overwater the seedlings.
 A good idea is to put some clear plastic wrap over the tops of the cups; this keeps in the humidity.
 Keep your seedlings in an area with plenty of light.
 In just a few short days you will notice the tiny seedlings popping out of the soil.
-When the first couple leaves of the seedlings have formed you can replant your seedlings outdoors.
+When the first couple of leaves of the seedlings have formed you can replant your seedlings outdoors.

 Another thing you will face growing outdoors is security.
-Not only do you have to consider that your marijuana plant can be seen, it can also be smelled.
+Not only do you have to consider that your marijuana plant can be seen, but it can also be smelled.
 You can protect your crop by putting up a tall fence around your grow area and making sure the tops of your plant don't peep out.
 Not only does this keep your plants from being seen by people, but also from animals that want to munch on your plants as well.
 Game cameras, like the kind hunters use, can come in handy to see who or what comes across your garden.